There’s beer, there’s pro-Ukraine sentiment and, in Port Coquitlam, they’re both brewing.

 On Brown Street in Port Coquitlam, PoCo Brothers Brewery’s head brewer Rick Dellow is waiting for his first taste of a golden ale with a not-so-subtle name.
 The beer is called: Putin Is A Dick.

-The ale, which is currently in the fermenting stage, is part of growing fundraiser intended to get meals to hungry people in Ukraine through the charity World Central Kitchen.
+The ale, which is currently in the fermenting stage, is part of a fundraiser intended to get meals to hungry people in Ukraine through the charity World Central Kitchen.

 “[They’re] doing great work feeding displaced Ukrainians,” Dellow says.